Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Introduction

-Interestingly, VAEs do not have an explicit mechanism that encourages the learning of disentangled representations, but it is theorised that this behaviour is related to the regularisation term and the information bottleneck principle, since the decoder minimises errors in the reconstruction process due to random sampling \cite{burgess2018understanding,mathieu2019disentangling,rolinek2019variational}.
+Interestingly, VAEs do not have an explicit mechanism that encourages the learning of disentangled representations, but it is theorised that this behaviour is related to the regularisation term and the information bottleneck principle \citep{burgess2018understanding,mathieu2019disentangling,rolinek2019variational}.
 However, despite this hypothesis, there is still no explicit reason for why the representations learnt by these frameworks should align with generative factors in the data.
-Nonetheless, these frameworks have been shown to produce disentangled representations (as measured by appropriate metrics \citep{eastwood2018framework,chen2018isolating,zaidi2020measuring}) when trained on synthetically generated data such as 3D~Shapes~\cite{3dshapes18} and Cars3D~\cite{reed2015deep}.
+Nonetheless, these frameworks have been shown to produce disentangled representations when trained on synthetically generated data, as measured by appropriate metrics \citep{eastwood2018framework,chen2018isolating,zaidi2020measuring}.

-In this paper, we seek to understand why VAEs implicitly learn these disentangled representations by investigating the interaction between the reconstruction loss of the VAE and the input data.
-We find compelling evidence that disentanglement occurs not because of special algorithmic choices or the regularisation term, but because of the overlap between observations in the datasets themselves.
-In particular, we find that \textit{these standardised benchmarks are constructed in such a way that they accidentally encourage the models to learn what appear to be disentangled representations.}
+In this paper, we aim to understand why VAEs implicitly learn disentangled representations by investigating the interaction between the reconstruction loss of the VAE and the input data.
+We provide compelling evidence that disentanglement occurs not because of special algorithmic choices or the regularisation term, but because of how VAEs perceive distances between observations in the datasets themselves according to the reconstruction loss, and the fact that these distances accidentally correlate to the chosen ground-truth factors generating the data.
+In particular, we find that \textit{standardised benchmarks are constructed in such a way that they unintentionally encourage models to learn what appear to be disentangled representations.}